 Some OpenStack-based cloud storage service providers have multiple services that can deal with data, kept within the cloud storage.
 To transfer data between different services are used internal networks of data centers.
 In most cases, data transfers within one data center are off charge while interactions with the outside data are paid.

 For managing internal data transferring, cloud storage providers allow attaching internal (private URLs) for users’ data.
 CloudBerry Explorer

 PRO for OpenStack supports internal URLs and allows moving, copying and modifying data inside of the OpenStack-based cloud storage.
-It makes it easier to move data within the internal network of cloud storage with no need to pay for ingoing and outgoing traffic.
+It makes it easier to move data within the internal network of cloud storage with no need to pay for ongoing and outgoing traffic.